 - An estimated 9,560 new cases of testicular cancer will be diagnosed in the U.S. in 2019, with more than 410 deaths expected to result from the diagnosis.

-- The lifetime risk for developing testicular cancer is about 1 in 263.
+- For males, the lifetime risk for developing testicular cancer is about 1 in 250.

 - Thanks to early detection and advanced treatments, a man’s lifetime risk of dying from testicular cancer is low: approximately 1 in 5,000 men will die from testicular cancer.

 - Many men who develop testicular cancer have no risk factors at all.
-However, certain conditions such as undescended testicle(s), abnormal testicular development and a family history of testicular cancer may increase the odds of developing testicular cancer.
+However, certain conditions such as undescended testicle(s), HIV infection, abnormal testicular development and a family history of testicular cancer may increase the odds of developing testicular cancer.

 Source: American Cancer Society’s Cancer Facts & Figures 2021 and the Society’s website

 Signs and Symptoms